roblatour/OMVBackup/README.md

 	   Enter

-10. Set your system permissions to allow the shell file to be executed
+8 Set your system permissions to allow the shell file to be executed

     sudo +x createBackup.sh

-11. Depending on the capacity of your drive to be imaged (and optionally compressed) the overall process may take a good amount of time to complete.
+9. Depending on the capacity of your drive to be imaged (and optionally compressed) the overall process may take a good amount of time to complete.

     For more information, please see the 'Testing Results' above.

-	Accordingly, if you don't ssh in using root, then you will need to extend the sudo timeout limit to be long enough for the shell to run to completion.
+	Accordingly, if you don't sign as the root user you will need to extend the (default 15 minute) sudo timeout limit to be long enough for the shell to run to completion.

 	To do this, you may issue the command:

 	sudo visudo -f /etc/sudoers.d/timeout